 Many people also attempt suicide because they believe their continued existence only burdens the loved ones caring for them.
-In other words, they aren’t thinking about themselves when they make a suicide plan.
+In other words, they may not be thinking about themselves when they make a suicide plan.
 Instead, they truly believe their deaths will improve the lives of the people they care about most.

-You might reassure a loved one having thoughts of suicide that they aren’t a burden, that you want to offer help and support.
+You might reassure a loved one having thoughts of suicide that they aren’t a burden and that you want to offer help and support.
 During a crisis, though, they might have a harder time accepting this as truth.
 They might even feel guilty for putting you in that position.

 To people experiencing challenges with these feelings, then, suicide offers more than a way to find relief from unbearable pain.
-It also provides a way to make things easier for the people who continually weather their crises.
+They may feel it also provides a way to make things easier for the people who continually weather their crises.

 When you ask someone about suicidal thoughts, you let them know they can safely share those thoughts with you.
 In short, you remove one barrier preventing them from getting help.